 Updating your personal information

 You are entitled to see the information we hold about you and to update any inaccuracies.
-We are entitled to charge a £10 fee for providing you with a copy of your personal information.
 If you would like to review or update your personal information please Contact Us.

 A cookie is a small text file that is downloaded onto a device when you access certain websites.
 Cookies are then sent back to the originating website on each subsequent visit.
 They allow the website to recognise your device and store some information about your preferences or past actions.
 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about webpage traffic and improve the functionality of our website in order to tailor it to members’ needs.
 We only use this information for statistical analysis purposes and our cookies are not shared with any third parties.